-Proxy Statement for McCormick's March 31, 2021 Annual Meeting of Stockholders (the "2021 Proxy Statement")
+Document Proxy Statement for McCormick's March 31, 2021 Annual Meeting of Stockholder (the "2021 Proxy Statement") Part of 10-K into Which Incorporated

-Part III

 PART I.

 As used herein, references to "McCormick," "we," "us" and "our" are to McCormick & Company, Incorporated and its consolidated subsidiaries or, as the context may require, McCormick & Company, Incorporated only.